kfcodes/pandas_scripts/README.md

-# production_scripts
+# Excel Processing Scripts

-This is a collection of scripts used for processing data for use in production
+This is a collection of python scripts for processing excel files and inserting the data into a mysql database